hardwario/mqtt2influxdb/README.md

 - Subscribe to multiple MQTT topics with wildcard support (`+`, `#`)
 - Write data to InfluxDB v3 with tags and fields
+- Support for both JSON and raw string payloads
 - JSONPath extraction from message payloads
 - Mathematical expressions for computed fields
 - Cron-based scheduling for conditional writes